Umm Khalid: 1948 and after

 According to an Israeli military report, Umm Khalid was evacuated 20 March 1948.
-The village was located in an area which was regarded by the Zionist leadership as the core of the planned Jewish state, and in their view it was therefore desirable that the Arab residents were made to leave before 15 May.
+Walid Khalidi speculates that the village was located in an area which was regarded by the Zionist leadership as the core of the planned Jewish state and would therefore have been desirable that the Arab residents were made to leave before 15 May.

 The American historian Rosemarie Esber interviewed refugees from Umm Khalid.
 According to Ahamed 'Uthman, Zionist surrounded and blockaded the village in 1947, and continued into 1948:

 Much of the village land has been engulfed by the suburbs of the city of Netanya, founded in 1929 one kilometer to the west.
 The settlement of Gan Chefer, founded in 1940, and Nira, founded in 1941, were merged in 1953 to form a single, large settlement named Sha'ar Hefer; this settlement covers part of the village land.

 According to the Palestinian historian Walid Khalidi, the structures on the village land were in 1992: "The village site has become part of the city of Netanya.
 Some houses remain and are used either as residences or for commercial purposes such as warehouses for Israeli companies.
 The land in the vicinity are planted in citrus trees.

 In 1997, bulldozers leveling ground for a school building in Netanya uncovered remains of the cemetery of Umm Khalid.
 The Aqsa Association for the Preservation of Consecrated Islamic Property petitioned the High Court of Justice.
 As a result, the city of Netanya agreed to halt work in the area which had not been damaged, and to put up a sign: "Here is the Muslim cemetery of the village Umm Khalid."
 The Muslims refused to accept that the area should be turned into a park, stating that "No foot shall tread on the graves."